 Virginia’s Heritage will be released on Oct.
 1 as an ode to Virginia Wine Month and will make an appearance at both Mount Vernon’s Fall Wine Festival in October and at the Virginia Executive Mansion in Richmond for a special event with Gov. Northam.

-Virginia’s Heritage will also be sold through various distributors across the state as well as in the tasting rooms of the 15 participating wineries: Potomac Point, Stafford; Rappahannock Cellars, Huntly; Winery at Bull Run, Centreville; Williamsburg Winery, Williamsburg; Effingham Manor & Winery, Nokesville; Narmada Winery, Amissville; Naked Mountain, Markham; Phillip Carter Winery, Hume; Vint Hill Craft Winery, Vint Hill; Pearmund Cellars, Broad Run; New Kent Winery, New Kent; Glass House Winery, Free Union ; Rosemont of Virginia Winery, La Crosse; Ingleside Vineyards, Oak Grove; and Cooper Vineyards, Louisa.
+Virginia’s Heritage will also be sold through various distributors across the state as well as in the tasting rooms of the 16 participating wineries: Potomac Point, Stafford; Rappahannock Cellars, Huntly; Winery at Bull Run, Centreville; Williamsburg Winery, Williamsburg; Effingham Manor & Winery, Nokesville; Narmada Winery, Amissville; Naked Mountain, Markham; Phillip Carter Winery, Hume; Vint Hill Craft Winery, Vint Hill; Pearmund Cellars, Broad Run; New Kent Winery, New Kent; Glass House Winery, Free Union ; Rosemont of Virginia Winery, La Crosse; Ingleside Vineyards, Oak Grove; Cooper Vineyards, Louisa; and Aspen Dale Winery at the Barn, Delaplane.